 The original Vase Pace had no internal heel counter, and this is the same for the v2.
 In sticking with this design choice and removing the reflectivity, it creates a softer surface, reducing any friction and potential for blisters.

 The REVlite foam in combination with the carbon rubber outsole and individual pod design reduces strike impact on the joints and knees.
 Continuing this technology into the Vazee Pace v2 showcases New Balance’s history of caring for its customers overall wellbeing and making it a priority one design at a time.

-with the running surface while still protecting the runner’s knees and joints.
-The increased rubber has a stronger grip which could be a reason the bounce is not felt as strongly as in the original Pace.
+The increased rubber has a stronger grip, which could be a reason the bounce is not felt as strongly as in the original Pace.

-from high to medium-high.
-This is a slight adjustment but makes a difference for a large number of runners.
-The midsole material has a consistent density along the length of the shoe which reduces the effects of impact from the lower back and knees.
 The REVlite foam also prevents the foot from excess movement within the shoe.
-Having a balanced sidewall design has created a stable foundation for the entire shoe to sit securely on the foot.
-Overall, the Vazee Pace v2 is a well balanced shoe with significant support features.
+Having a balanced sidewall design has created a stable foundation for the entire shoe to sit securely on foot.
+Overall, the Vazee Pace v2 is a well-balanced shoe with significant support features.

-Rather than use flex grooves, the Vazee Pace v2 has two large blown rubber slabs on either side of the foot and the number of rubber lugs have been increased, providing the flexibility of the softer rubber as well as additional traction.
+Rather than use flex grooves, the Vazee Pace v2 has two large blown rubber slabs on either side of the foot, and the number of rubber lugs has been increased, providing the flexibility of the softer rubber as well as additional traction.

 • Knit constructed upper for breathability and stylish design